ursi-2020/gestion-promotion/docs/api.md

 **Success Response code:** `200 OK`

 The reduction is the one to applied for the shopphing cart in percent.
+All the other fields are provided by CRM.

 **Content examples:**